-In Appendix 1, we summarized the market conventions required to calculate JGB theoretical prices regarding the definition of when cash flow is paid, the method of calculating the number of days until when cash flow is paid, and the determination of cash flow amounts (initial interest payments and accrued interest).
-The theoretical aspects of the Steeley [1991] model selected in Section 3 are presented in Section 2, but when actually making an estimate from JGB price data with this method, the calculations must be consistent with the market conventions explained in Appendix 1.
-In this Appendix 2 we now explain the algorithms to efficiently conduct estimations using the Steeley [1991] model while having the contents explained in Appendix 1 accurately reflected in the JGB theoretical price calculations.
+In Appendix 1, we summarized the market conventions required to calculate JGB theoretical prices regarding the definition of when cash flow is paid, the method of calculating the number of days until cash flow is paid, and the determination of cash flow amounts (initial interest payments and accrued interest).
+When we estimate zero yields from JGB price data with the Steeley (1991) model selected in Section III, we have to make an estimate according to the calculations consistent with the market conventions explained in Appendix 1, as well as the theoretical aspects of the method presented in Section II.
+In Appendix 2, we now explain the algorithms for efficient conduct of estimations using the Steeley (1991) model while having the contents as explained in Appendix 1 accurately reflected in the JGB theoretical price calculations.

-First we classify all JGBs traded at t = 0 into the following four groups.
+First we classify all JGBs traded at t = 0 into the following four groups:

-- i.
-Issues with less than a year until maturity with interest payment dates on the 20th. - ii.
-Issues with less than a year until maturity with interest payment dates on the 15th. - iii.
-Issues with a year or more until maturity with interest payment dates on the 20th. - iv.
-Issues with a year or more until maturity with interest payment dates on the 15th.
+- (1) Issues with less than a year until maturity with interest payment dates on the 20th. - (2) Issues with less than a year until maturity with interest payment dates on the 15th. - (3) Issues with a year or more until maturity with interest payment dates on the 20th. - (4) Issues with a year or more until maturity with interest payment dates on the 15th.

-Groups ii and iv cover all the two-year bonds issued after October 2007, as shown in Appendix 1-A. Groups i and iii cover all other bond issues.
-The reason why we separate bonds that will mature within one year from all other bonds is that the adjustment of the leap year to calculate the number of days until the payment of cash flow differs according to this difference in the remaining maturities (see Appendix 1-B).
+Groups (2) and (4) cover all the two-year bonds issued after October 2007, as shown in Appendix 1, Section A. Groups (1) and (3) cover all other bond issues.
+The reason why we separate bonds that will mature within one year from all other bonds is that the adjustment of the leap year to calculate the number of days until the payment of cash flow differs according to this difference in the remaining maturities (see Appendix 1, Section B).

-For simplicity, we show how to calculate the theoretical bond prices only for group iii below.
-First, we set t = 0 as a certain day of month W in year V. The maturity date of the issue with the longest time to maturity among all issues in group iii is assumed to be a certain day of month Y in year X. Then the number of months between these two dates, including both months to which both dates belong, is equal to 12(X-V)-W+Y+1.
+For simplicity, we show how to calculate the theoretical bond prices only for group (3) below.
+First, we set t = 0 as a certain day of month W in year V. The maturity date of the issue with the longest time to maturity among all issues in group (3) is assumed to be a certain day of month Y in year X. Then the number of months between these two dates, including both months to which both dates belong, is equal to 12(X - V) - W + Y + 1.
 Hereafter this value is referred to as " n{month} ."

-Next, we set the date on which issues in group iii can pay cash flow as the 20th of each month from month W year V to month Y year X in cases when the 20th is a business day, and we set the date as the business day according to the modified following business day convention in cases when the 20th is not a business day.
-Then we calculate the number of years from t = 0 to each of those dates based on the number of days calculation method in Appendix 1-B. We set those as $T_1 < T_2 < \cdots < T{n{manufi}}$.
+Next, we set the date on which issues in group (3) can pay cash flow as the 20th of each month from month W year V to month Y year X in cases when the 20th is a business day, and we set the date as the business day according to the modified following business day convention in cases when the 20th is not a business day.
+Then we calculate the number of years from t = 0 to each of these dates based on the method described in Appendix 1, Section B. We set these as $T_1 < T_2 < \cdots < T{n{month}}$.